-

 For the distribution of samples containing psychotropic substances or narcotics the Narcotics Control Ordinance of the 25th of May 2011 (NarcCO) must be considered (article 10 paragraph 4 MPAO).

-The Pharma Code further states, that the distribution of samples should not lead to an inducement to recommend, prescribe, acquire, deliver, sell, or administer a particular medicinal product.
+The Pharma Code further states that the distribution of samples should not lead to an inducement to recommend, prescribe, acquire, deliver, sell, or administer a particular medicinal product.

 -

-Is sponsorship of scientific meetings or congresses and/or attendance by healthcare professionals to these events?
+Are pharmaceutical companies permitted to sponsor scientific meetings or congresses and/or attendance by healthcare professionals to these events?
 If so, which restrictions apply?
 Do additional restrictions apply to events taking place abroad?

 Contributions for participating in events for the continuing education and training and continuing professional development of healthcare professionals are permitted, if they are agreed in writing and the participating healthcare professionals or organizations employing them make an appropriate contribution to the costs of the event (personal cost contribution) (article 55 paragraph 2 letter b TPA, article 6 paragraph 1 TPITO).

-The personal cost contribution per person attending a continuing professional development event must amount to at least to one third, and per person attending a continuing education and training event at least to one fifth of the costs, covering the registration fees, the travel costs to and from the event, accommodation and meals, and the costs of activities that are not required in order to participate in the event (fringe events) and that are clearly of subordinate importance (article 6 paragraph 2 TPITO).
+The personal cost contribution per person attending a continuing professional development event must amount to at least one third, and per person attending a continuing education and training event at least to one fifth of the costs, covering the registration fees, the travel costs to and from the event, accommodation and meals, and the costs of activities that are not required in order to participate in the event (fringe events) and that are clearly of subordinate importance (article 6 paragraph 2 TPITO).

 The personal cost contribution is not required if the healthcare professional provides a service of equivalent value according to article 7 TPITO during the event or the healthcare professional is not required to make an overnight stay, the event doesn’t last more than half a working day and no meals are included (article 6 paragraph 3 TPITO).